kenshinx/godns/README.md

 Similar to [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) ,but support some difference features:

-* Keep hosts records in redis instead of the local file /etc/hosts
+* Keep hosts records in redis and the local file /etc/hosts

 * Auto-Reloads when hosts configuration is changed.
 (Yes, dnsmasq needs to be reloaded)

-* Cache records save in memory or redis configurable

 ## Installation & Running